Magnitude homology of geodesic space: Higher magnitude homology

 \section{Higher magnitude homology}

 In this section, we prove Theorem \ref{thm:main} (Theorem \ref{thm:complete_description_under_non_branching}) that describes the magnitude homology of a geodesic space under Assumption \ref{assumption:non_branching}.
-The proof is a computation of the $E^2$-term of the smoothness spectral sequence, and the basic idea is to construct a homotopy operator on the chain complex in the direct sum decomposition of the $E^1$-term.
+The proof is a computation of the $E^2$-term of the smoothness spectral sequence, and the basic idea is to construct ``chainwise homotopy operators'' in the direct summands of the $E^1$-term.
 Note that the idea to construct a homotopy operator is ubiquitous, and is applied to other computations of magnitude homology (e.g.\ \cite{Gu}).
-In view of the proof of Lemma \ref{lem:vanishing_of_homology_in_totally_ordered_case}, a homotopy operator on a complex of chains may be constructed by an ``insertion of a point'' to chains.
+A homotopy operator on a complex of chains may be constructed by an ``insertion of a point'' to chains.
 However, under restrictions about length and arrangements of singular points, we are often unable to choose an insertion point ``globally'' on the whole of a chain complex.
-Instead, we have to choose insertion points ``locally'' for each element of a chain complex.
-This makes the argument intricate.
-We begin with two extreme cases (\S\S\ref{subsec:E2_p1} and \S\S\ref{sec:cycle_associated_to_geodesics}), and then consider the general case.
+Instead, we have to choose insertion points ``locally'' for each element of a chain complex to construct ``chainwise homotopy operators''.
+This makes our argument intricate.
+We begin with two extreme cases (\S\S\ref{subsec:E2_p1} and \S\S\ref{sec:cycle_associated_to_geodesics}), and then consider the general case (\S\S\ref{subsec:higher_magnitude_homology}).